 This data was recorded from a lioness (ELi-815F) with the Chipela pride in South Luangwa National Park.
 She was collared on the 15 August 2023, with an Telonics GPS Collar.
-The E stands for Eastern (in this case in meaning Luangwa National Park), the Li stands for Lion, the number refers to the individual animal, and the F stands for female, so this is the Eastern Lion #815 (female).
+The E stands for Eastern (in this case in meaning Luangwa National Park), the Li stands for Lion, and the number refers to the individual animal, so this is the Eastern Lion #815.

 The data in the following table shows 10 days of GPS points from October 2024.
-The left column shows the date and time (in 24 hour time) that the location was recorded.
+The left column shows the data and time (in 24 hour time) that the location was recorded.
 The middle and right columns show the GPS coordinates of that location.